bsorrentino/langgraph4j/core/src/site/markdown/concepts/low_level.md

 ### AppenderChannel

-In the example  below we specify for `messages` property a particular channel [AppenderChannel] which use a built-in [Reducer] to accumulate values.
+In the example above we specify for `messages` property a built-in channel [AppenderChannel] which use a [Reducer] implementation to accumulate values.

 <a id="remove-messages"></a>
 #### Remove Messages